-In our analysis of data from Chetty et al. (2014, 2018), we find that several celebrated findings about intergenerational income mobility in the United States are not robust to taking uncertainty into account.
-The key outputs from these studies were "local statistics" on upward mobility across commuting zones or counties.1 The stated goal was to draw the attention of policymakers to low-mobility neighborhoods that need improvement and to help low-income families move to high-mobility neighborhoods.
+In the analyses of Chetty et al. (2014, 2018), the key outputs are local statistics on upward mobility across commuting zones or counties.1 The stated goal of Chetty et al. (2018) was to draw the attention of policymakers to low-mobility neighborhoods that need improvement and to help low-income families move to high-mobility neighborhoods.
 We examine how informative these local statistics are about a given neighborhood having relatively high or low income mobility compared to other neighborhoods.
+The confidence sets for the ranking of the 50 most populous commuting zones by measures of mobility are found to be small.
+These ranking, however, become much less informative if one includes all commuting zones, if one considers neighborhoods at a more granular level (counties, Census tracts), or if one uses movers across areas to address concerns about selection.